silviaarellanogarcia/B-cos-v2-reproduction/README.md

 # Exploring Interpretability: Reproducing and Testing B-cos Alignment for DNNs

 This repository contains the code and experiments for the project "Exploring Interpretability: Reproducing and Testing B-cos Alignment for DNNs", conducted as part of the Advanced Deep Learning course (DD2412) at KTH Royal Institute of Technology.
 The project implements and extends findings from the paper ["B-cos Alignment for Inherently Interpretable CNNs and Vision Transformers"](https://arxiv.org/abs/2210.00959) focusing on reproducing key experiments and exploring additional novel experiments to assess and expand the capabilities of the B-cos transformation in deep neural networks.
+Read our main findings [here](https://github.com/user-attachments/files/18360241/Advanced_Deep_Learning___Report_Group_2.1.pdf).

+This work was carried out by [Silvia Arellano](https://github.com/silviaarellanogarcia), [Rosamelia Carioni](https://github.com/rosameliacarioni), and [Arnau Casas](https://github.com/Casassarnau).

 ---

 ## **Project Overview**
 1. **Reproducing results from the paper:**